 At the moment we do not think of other ways to trigger a challenge.

-This function is not decorated with @challenge\response\allowed as the OCRA token is always a challenge response token!
+This function is not decorated with @challenge\response\allowed verify response (passw=None, challenge=None)

 - passw The PIN of the token. - options dictionary of additional request parameters

 Parameters param (dict) - parameters from the token init